apett2/QRyptEye/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Security Notice

-This application is designed for educational and research purposes.
-While it implements industry-standard cryptographic practices, it has not undergone formal security auditing.
-Use in production environments is not recommended without proper security review.

 ## 🔍 Security Auditing

 Security events are logged for: